dannous/fanlab/README.md

 In Presentation mode the projector naturally settles at almost exactly the temperature where one of those steps sits.
-So it gets a little too warm, jumps to a much higher fan speed, cools down, drops back to a low speed, warms up again, and repeats.
+So it gets a little too warm, jumps to a much higher fan speed, cools down, drops back to a lower (still high) speed, warms up again, and repeats.
 Forever.

 That's the noise you're hearing.
-It isn't that the fan is too fast.
-It's that it keeps changing, and a fan that changes is far more noticeable than a fan that's simply on.

 FanLab replaces the five fixed speeds with a smooth curve.
 There are no steps left to trip over, so there's nothing to surge between.

 ## What you'll notice